Madahva/My-learning-area/Notes/Front-end/3) JavaScript/Web APIs.md

 ## **The DOM** **(Document Object Model)** **API**

 This API allows you to manipulate HTML and CSS, creating, removing and changing HTML, dynamically applying new styles to your page, etc.

+## Web storage API

+The Web Storage API is a simple syntax for storing and retrieving data in the browser.
+It store simple name/value pairs of data (limited to strings, numbers, etc.) and retrieve these values when needed.

+**The localStorage object provides access to a local storage for a particular Web Site**.
+It allows you to store, read, add, modify, and delete data items for that domain.
+The data is stored with no expiration date, and will not be deleted when the browser is closed.

+The sessionStorage object is identical to the localStorage object.
+The sessionStorage object stores data for one session.
+The data is deleted when the browser is closed.

+## IndexedDB

+The IndexedDB API (sometimes abbreviated IDB) is a complete database system available in the browser in which you can store complex related data, the types of which aren't limited to simple values like strings or numbers.
+You can store videos, images, and pretty much anything else in an IndexedDB instance.

 ## Fetch API